LET'S REDUCE WASTE

-If you absolutely need to use a plastic bag or need to line your bin with a plastic bag, then empty your loose recyclables into the recycling cart or recycling dumpster -- and take your empty plastic bag to place where they will recycle plastic bags.
-If you can't find a plastic bag recycler, then either reuse your plastic bag, or throw it in the trash bin.
+If you absolutely need to use a plastic bag or need to line your bin with a plastic bag, then empty your loose recyclables into the recycling cart or recycling dumpster -- and take your empty plastic bag to a place where they will recycle plastic bags.
+If you can't find a plastic bag recycler, then either reuse your plastic bag or throw it in the trash bin.

 Again, please avoid using, accepting or purchasing plastic bags entirely.

 Avoid single-use items as much as possible.
 And unless the recycling hauler has indicated specifically that they can accept these any of items, then as a rule of thumb remember this: NO aluminum foil, NO plastic or metal utensils, NO plastic bags, NO Styrofoam, and NO plastic wraps or wrappers should ever go in the recycling bin.